 Percent plant cover by species, relative percent plant cover by species, and total cover will be estimated with the step-point data.
 Percent plant cover by species will be calculated as the number of hits of each species divided by the total number of hits.
-Percent non-plant cover by category type will be calculated as the number of hits of each non-plant type (bare ground, leaf litter, downed woody material, or open water) divided by the total number of hits of each species divided by the total number of hits.
-The relative percent plant cover by species will be calculated as the number of hits of each species divided by the total number of hits.
+Percent non-plant cover by category type will be calculated as the number of hits of each non-plant type (bare ground, leaf litter, downed woody material, or open water) divided by the total number of hits.
+The relative percent plant cover by species will be calculated as the number of hits of each species divided by the total number of vegetative hits.
+The frequency of a species estimated as the percentage of points from point data gives an absolute frequency that can be reported as a frequency or cover (Bonham 1989).